mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/12/day-266/">October 12, 2017</a></small></div>
-<p><strong>Trump’s lawyers are open to having the president sit down for an interview with Robert Mueller</strong> in an effort to speed up the Russia probe and dispel suspicions surrounding Trump.
+<p><strong>Trump’s lawyers are open to having the president sit down for an interview with Robert Mueller</strong> in an effort to speed up the <a href="/trump-russia-investigation/">Russia probe</a> and dispel suspicions surrounding Trump.
 Trump told reporters this spring that he was “100 percent” willing to testify under oath about alleged Russian ties to his campaign.
 Trump's personal lawyer, John Dowd, called the report that they were willing to cooperation with the special counsel “Totally false!!!!!!!!!!!!!!!!” (<a href="http://www.politico.com/story/2017/10/12/trump-mueller-meeting-russia-243692">Politico</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/11/day-265/">October 11, 2017</a></small></div>
-<p><strong>Cambridge Analytica’s work for Trump’s campaign is now as part of the Russia probe</strong>.
+<p><strong>Cambridge Analytica’s work for Trump’s campaign is now as part of the <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 The company is in the process of turning over documents to the House Permanent Select Committee on Intelligence.
 Steve Bannon had a stake in Cambridge Analytica worth between $1 million and $5 million as recently as April of this year. (<a href="https://www.thedailybeast.com/russia-probe-now-investigating-cambridge-analytica-trumps-psychographic-data-gurus">The Daily Beast</a>)</p>